-The Northern Premier Football League was formed in 1968 and has since enjoyed a record of producing a high quality competition and infrastructure for its level within the National Game.
+The Northern Premier Football League was formed in 1968 and has since enjoyed a long and successful record of producing a high quality competition and infrastructure for its level within the National Game.

-Some bigger ties saw Altrincham hold Everton away, Altrincham do similar at White Hart Lane against the mighty Spurs and Northwich Victoria reach the 4th Round in 1976/7.
-In more recent times Wakefield (then under the name of Emley) were holding a star studded West Ham United side until eight minutes from time and in 2010 Curzon Ashton and Eastwood Town beat Exeter City and Wycombe Wanderers both of whom went on to gain automatic promotion to League One.
+In more recent times, Wakefield, then playing under the name of Emley, were holding a star-studded West Ham United side until eight minutes from time and in 2010 Curzon Ashton and Eastwood Town beat Exeter City and Wycombe Wanderers, both of whom went on to gain automatic promotion to League One.

-From its formation in 1968 with just twenty clubs the competition has more than tripled in numbers and has three Divisions having added a second tier in 1987 and a third section two seasons ago.
+From its formation in 1968 with just twenty clubs, the competition has more than tripled in numbers and now boast three divisions having added a second tier in 1987 and a third section in 2007-08.